Home · Blog · Economics & Policy · · Updated Nov 28, 2025 · 6 min read

 - Self-balancing: When XOR is below the bonding-curve price, TBCD trades slightly under $1, discouraging redemptions and supporting price stability.

-- Fee support: Around 0.5–1 % of network transaction fees are allocated for TBCD buyback and burn.
+- Fee support: Around 0.5% of network transaction fees are allocated for TBCD buyback and burn, alongside KUSD and other fee destinations in SORA’s tokenomics.

 - Tradable: Active on Polkaswap and usable as collateral on Kensetsu.